zetseatZ/into-cps.github.io/simulators/overture/index.md

 end ValveActuator
 ```

-Finally for completenes the `Controller`.
+Finally for completeness the `Controller`.

 ```
 class Controller